minenhledlamini12/Rural-smart-water/README.md

 [Find the arduino.ion code](https://github.com/minenhledlamini12/Rural-smart-water/tree/main/firebase-rural-smart-water) That collects and send the water parameters to the other board at the control room.

-This sensors inputs the readings to the arduino board which then sends the data to the other board to be transmitted to google firebase databese which will display on the webapp.The board also controls the the pump, the valves that are in the water supply system.
+This sensors inputs the readings to the arduino board which then sends the data to the other board to be transmitted to google firebase databese which will display on the webapp.
+The board also controls the the pump, the valves that are in the water supply system.

 ## The LoRa32 reciver code:
 This is the code that runs on the arduino LoRa32 board at the control room that receives data from the instrumentation room (at the water source eg: river).
 The recieved data is uploaded to firebase by this board which has wifi connection to upload the data received from the other board to the realtime database (on firebase).